libffi/libffi/README.md

 call any function specified by a call interface description at run time.

-FFI stands for Foreign Function Interface.
+FFI stands for _Foreign Function Interface_.
 A foreign function interface is the popular name for the interface that allows code written in one language to call code written in another language.
 The libffi library really only provides the lowest, machine dependent